-Get started with Raspberry Pi 3 and Python
+Get started on developing with Raspberry Pi 3 and Python

 - A Raspberry Pi 3 Model B or B+.
 See our supported devices list for other boards.

 - A 4GB or larger microSD card.
 The speed class of the card also matters - class 10 card or above is the way to go.

 - A micro USB cable (for power supply).